-Head of Doctoral Fellows, CARR.
+Head of Doctoral Fellows and Publishing, CARR.
 Doctoral candidate in Department of History, York University, Toronto.

 Specialist Research Areas: Far-Right Thought, Christian Nationalism, Transnational History

 After graduating from journalism, Bàrbara pursued a master’s degree in World History at the Universitat Pompeu Fabra (Barcelona) and the Freie Universität (Berlin), where she developed a strong interest in transnational extreme-right mobilization.
 She further developed her education at the Summer School in Comparative and Transnational History Theories and Methodology at the European University Institute (Florence).
 Before beginning her PhD in History at York University (Toronto), she worked as a journalist for the European Observatory of Memories (EUROM), with which she studied European processes of identity formation, exclusion, and the creation of collective memory.